afterpartyai/bittensor-conversation-genome-project/README.md

 To run the subnet code for CGP, you'll need either a GPU or a CPU, depending on your subnet role and configuration.

-Miners using an OpenAI API Key, you will need a CPU with at least 8GB of Ram and 20GB of Disk Space.
+Miners & Validators using an OpenAI API Key, you will need a CPU with at least 8GB of Ram and 20GB of Disk Space.
 Runpod provides basic CPU units of different processing powers.

 ### Configuring Your Instance